CFL: 11th season

-Costanza is in his eighth season as the Stamps’ receivers coach.
+Costanza is in his 11th season as the Stamps’ receivers coach.

-Despite being impacted by numerous injuries to the starters, the Calgary receiving corps had a productive season in 2014 and helped the Stampeders lead the CFL with 511 points.
-Led by slotback Marquay McDaniel, who led the team in receiving despite missing six games, the Calgary pass-catchers provided reliable targets and steady hands for first-year starting quarterback Bo Levi Mitchell, who posted a 13-2 record and led the CFL in passer rating.
+In 2014, the Stampeders were tops in the CFL with 511 points.
+Calgary’s pass-catchers provided reliable targets and steady hands for first-year starting quarterback Bo Levi Mitchell, who posted a 12-2 record and led the CFL in passer rating.

 Thirteen different Stampeders had touchdown catches in 2014.
-The injuries gave the opportunity for rookie receiver Eric Rogers to see action late in the season and he responded with two touchdowns in the regular-season finale, two more scores in the Western Final and 108 receiving yards in the Grey Cup.
+Injuries gave the opportunity for rookie receiver Rogers to see action late in the season and he responded with two touchdowns in the regular-season finale, two more scores in the Western Final and 108 receiving yards in the Grey Cup.